Conserving energy helps your wallet, and the planet

 Dairyland estimates that the program reduces demand for electricity by approximately 80 megawatts in the summer and 160 megawatts in the winter. . . the equivalent size of a small power plant.
 It does so by reducing the systemís total demand during peak use hoursógenerally between 3 and 9 p.m.
 People are commonly at home running washers and dryers, dishwashers and air conditioners during that timeframe.
 Because of this, during the hot days of summer we request members shift any flexible use of electric appliances and electronics to earlier or later in the day to reduce our peak energy use.
 Extremely warm or cold weather also create an enormous amount of demand on the energy system, with the increase in air conditioner and furnace use.

 Load management can involve such techniques as interrupting water heaters or air conditioners for short periods of time, and controlling when irrigation pumps or grain drying systems run.
 Most residential customers experience a seamless shift, with members thermal storage hot water and dual heating systems accommodating the interruption.
 Commercial and industrial facilities may use generators or simply reduce load for a special rate.

 Dairylandís member cooperatives offer the load control program to their members.
 Incentives may be offered to residential and business customers who participate in the program.

 Dairyland is projecting a 1 to 2 percent increase in energy consumption annually.

 Why this upward trend?
 Mainly, growth in our cooperative service area, as rural areas are increasingly suburbanized.
 Additionally, lifestyles have changed over the past two decades.
-Air conditioning used to be an out-of-reach luxury for many; now, it is considered a necessity.
+For example, air conditioning used to be an out-of-reach luxury for many; now it is considered a necessity.